ignatandrei/NETCoreBlockly/README.md

   });
 }
 ```

+## Run application

+Run the application from VS and browse to  /BlocklyAutomation/ or /BlocklyAutomation/index.html

 # How to install NETCore2Blockly in a .NET Core 6  WebAPI / MVC application in 2 steps + run application